Epic Records, released August 1980

 The funk/disco track ‘We Supply’ sticks out like a sore thumb but features a superb bassline from Louis Johnson and a hilarious spoken word intro from album engineer Dennis MacKay, proclaiming, ‘We supply all your funky needs!’ in the poshest voice you’ve ever heard.
 Git down and boogie with Dennis…

-Stanley had a mixed ’80s to say the least, with a fair few misses but some big hits as well – watch this space for more of the latter.
+Stanley had a mixed ’80s to say the least, with a fair few misses but some big hits as well.
+Rocks is definitely one.